QGOpt: Riemannian optimization for quantum technologies: Introduction

 Many quantum-mechanical problems can be solved using optimization methods as illustrated by the following examples.
 The ground state of a quantum system with Hamiltonian $H$ can be found using the variational method, which is akin to an optimization problem \cite{toulouse2016introduction}:

-where $\ket{\psi}$ is a trial, non-normalized state, $\ket{\Omega}$ is the non-normalized ground state.
+where $\ket{\psi}$ is a non-normalized trial state, $\ket{\Omega}$ is the non-normalized ground state.
 This formulation of a ground state search problem was successfully used for the study of many-body quantum systems \cite{ceperley1977monte, bressanini2002robust}.
 In particular, the ground state of a correlated spin system can be found in the following forms: matrix product states \cite{schollwock2011density, perez2006matrix, orus2014practical}, projected entangled pair states \cite{verstraete2008matrix, verstraete2004renormalization} or neural networks \cite{carleo2017solving, hibat2020recurrent, choo2019two}.
-To perform optimization of variational energy one can utilize optimization algorithms such as the density matrix renormalization group \cite{white1992density, schollwock2005density}, the time evolving block decimation \cite{vidal2003efficient, vidal2004efficient, orus2008infinite} for tensor network architectures, the quantum natural gradient \cite{stokes2020quantum}, and adaptive first order optimization methods like the Adam optimizer \cite{kingma2014adam} for neural-networks-based quantum parametrization.
+To perform variational energy optimization one can utilize optimization algorithms such as the density matrix renormalization group \cite{white1992density, schollwock2005density}, the time evolving block decimation \cite{vidal2003efficient, vidal2004efficient, orus2008infinite} for tensor network architectures, the quantum natural gradient \cite{stokes2020quantum}, and adaptive first-order optimization methods like the Adam optimizer \cite{kingma2014adam} for neural-networks-based quantum parametrization.

 Problems of reconstruction of quantum states, quantum channels and quantum processes from measured data can also be formulated as optimization problems.
 For example, the state of a many-body quantum system can be reconstructed with neural networks by maximization of the logarithmic likelihood function on a set of measurement outcomes \cite{torlai2018neural, cha2020attention, carrasquilla2019reconstructing, luchnikov2019variational}.
 The Choi matrix of an unknown quantum channel can be reconstructed in a tensor network form via the minimization of the Kullback-Leibler divergence \cite{torlai2020quantum}.
 Non-Markovian quantum dynamics can be reconstructed from measured data in different ways \cite{luchnikov2020machine, banchi2018modelling} by use of optimization algorithms.